kenahoo/RHadoop-Wiki/Tutorial.md

     plane }
 </pre>

-As you can see we have of course an input with the training data.
-For simplicity we ask to specify a fixed number of iterations, but it would incrementally more difficult to specify a convergence criterion.
+As you can see we have an input with the training data.
+For simplicity we ask to specify a fixed number of iterations, but it would be marginally more difficult to implement a convergence criterion.
 Then we need to specify the dimension of the problem, which is a bit redundant because it can be inferred after seeing the first line of input, but we didn't want to put additional logic in the map function so it's a  small compromise and then we have the learning rate alpha.